NLESC-JCER/cpp2wasm/README.md

 ```

 When a method is decorated with the Celery task decorator then it can be submitted to the Celery task queue.
-Will add some sleeps to demonstrate what would happen with a long running calculation.
-Will also tell Celery about in which step the calculation is, later we can display this step to the user.
+We'll add some sleeps to demonstrate what would happen with a long running calculation.
+We'll also tell Celery about in which step the calculation is, later we can display this step to the user.

 ```{.python file=src/py/tasks.py}
 import time